January 23, 2013|By Bonnie Miller Rubin, Chicago Tribune reporter

 And there also was opposition from the neighborhood.
 Rumors percolated about a halfway house for unwed mothers and ex-convicts.
 “Anytime you have change, you bring in fearfulness,” said Silverstein, who quelled concerns at a block meeting.

-Finally, in late December, the young men moved into their new home, a triumphant moment, as the clients checked out their new rooms.
+Finally, in late December, the young men moved into their new home, a triumphant moment, as the residents checked out their new rooms.
 Another residence for six young women is scheduled to open in Skokie this week.

 The benefits of small, family-scale housing versus large institutions is a matter of individualization and autonomy.
 Like anyone else, people with disabilities are happier when the environment adapts to their needs and interests, from what they want for dinner to what movie they want to watch to what time they want to go to bed.